Before Intravenous Anesthesia

 - If the patient has an illness such as a cold, sore throat, stomach or bowel upset, please notify the office prior to the surgery.

 If you take routine oral medications, please check with the doctor prior to your surgical date for instructions.
 In most circumstances, your medication should be continued the day of your surgical procedure.
-Please do not alter your normal medication schedule unless Dr. Beadnell, Dr. Ueeck, or Dr. Ugalde instructs you to do so.
+Please do not alter your normal medication schedule unless Dr. Beadnell, Dr. Ugalde, Dr. Kupfer, or Dr. Sharifi instructs you to do so.

 The removal of impacted teeth is a serious surgical procedure.
 Appropriate post-operative care is very important to minimize complications and speed your recovery.
 Unnecessary pain and the complications of infection and swelling can be minimized if the instructions are followed carefully.